rafaelmariotti/work-and-projects/README.md

-# work-and-projects
+# My work and projects

-my work and projects
+List of all my relevants subjects, commands and projects I have been creating until now